Wabinab/chinese-novel-word-reductor/README.md

 ![Load unpacked](./readme_assets/image4.png)

-Then just choose the folder where you'd unzip your file just now, probably a folder named chinese-novel-word-reductor. **If your folder have another layer, that is, this file is inside, say, `chinese-novel-word-reductor/chinese-novel-word-reductor/README.md`, then you should open the inner `chinese-novel-word-reductor` folder instead of the outer one.** That's it!
+Then just choose the folder where you'd unzip your file just now, probably a folder named chinese-novel-word-reductor. **If your folder have another layer, that is, this file is inside, say, `chinese-novel-word-reductor/chinese-novel-word-reductor/README.md`, then you should open the inner `chinese-novel-word-reductor` folder instead of the outer one.**

+Then, choose, whether you want `dynamic-extension` or `static-extension`.
+Click the folder whichever you choose.
+Violà!

 ## How To Use (Dynamic)
 When you visit a page like https://www.69xinshu.com/txt/54562/36854717, you can open the extension and click whether you want length only or length with speech. **Reload the page after updating your choice.** (If it doesn't work, check that it is ticked again.
 If it isn't, do it again, close the extension window, and reload again.)
 Now, you should see it work.